MolSSI/molssi-hub/docs/compchem/ase322_example.rst

 .. caution::

-    Ignore (usually many) wanings that you might get, regarding Apptainer's `fakeroot <https://apptainer.org/docs/user/1.1/fakeroot.html>`_ feature, before seeing the
+    Ignore (usually many) wanings that you might get the first time a SIF file is being created.
-    desired output shown below.
-This feature allows an unprivileged Apptainer user to run containers as root by default.
+    This is because of Apptainer's `fakeroot <https://apptainer.org/docs/user/1.1/fakeroot.html>`_ feature which allows an unprivileged user to run containers as root by default.

 If nothing goes wrong, you should see the following lines in your terminal